Shihoro, Hokkaido

 Shihoro (士幌町, Shihoro-chō) is a town located in Tokachi Subprefecture, Hokkaido, Japan.

+Population

 As of September 2016, the town had an estimated population of 6,234 and a density of 24 persons per km2.
 The total area is 259.13 km2.

 Mascot

 Shihoro's mascot is Daichi-kun (大地くん).
 He is an joyful and dynamic blue alien.
 He is shaped like a "shi" (士).
 His gooey body contains a pink heart representing love, a yellow star for hope and dreams, a white mountain symbolizing the Nupukaushi-nupuri mountain range and a green tree representing nature.
 Enthusiasm and harmonious development is his goal.
 In other versions, he is depicted as a young human boy.